 So you just got a new job.
 Congratulations!
 The bad news is that you now go to work.
 I know, I'm not a fan either; really wish someone warned me that this would happen.
 Worse, there's going to be a first time you go to work, and people are going to expect a lot of things from this.
-You would think that now that you have the job, you don't have to worry about impressions, but apparently that's not how it works.
-So, here's a short crash course on what's expected.

 In this article we will look at Japanese honorific language, called keigo (敬語), and suggest how you might use it in the course of an interview.